Samanadipa Forest Buddhist Monastery

 Retreat

-The hermitages are a place for silence and contemplation.
+The Monastery is a place for silence and contemplation.
 As guests are sharing in community life, it is not appropriate to come and go without notice or engage in external business during their stay.

-To help make the hermitage a haven of quiet, simplicity, and solitude, guests are asked to limit their use of smartphones for calls or emails while staying here.
+To help make the hermitage a haven of quiet, simplicity, and solitude, guests are asked to limit their use of smartphones for calls or emails during their stay.

 – a set of sheets (no need if you are coming from abroad)